 Galaxy’s Edge at Hollywood Studios

 Since our Star Wars fandom is equal to our Harry Potter love, of course, we were thrilled when Disney announced the opening of Galaxy’s Edge in Hollywood Studios.
 Even before this new “land” opened, we were giddy with joy at the existing Star Wars attractions (I got to hug Chewie!!)
-Sadly, given the events of 2020, we have not yet gotten to visit Galaxy’s Edge but it is top of our list for when we return.
-However, my friend Rob from 2TravelDads has a great guide to the best things to do in Galaxy’s Edge.
+My friend Rob from 2TravelDads has a great guide to the best things to do in Galaxy’s Edge.

-We can’t wait to ride Millennium Falcon: Smuggler’s Run and experience Star Wars: Rise of the Resistance.
-We will have to build a lightsaber in Savi’s Workshop and drink some funky drinks (or blue milk) in Oga’s Cantina.
+Teens will love a chance to ride Millennium Falcon: Smuggler’s Run and experience Star Wars: Rise of the Resistance.
+And maybe for a special souvenir, you can build a lightsaber in Savi’s Workshop and drink some funky drinks (or blue milk) in Oga’s Cantina.

-Moving beyond the theme parks to water parks, there really isn’t another that can rival Universal Orlando‘s Volcano Bay.
+Moving beyond the theme parks to Orlando water parks, there really isn’t another that can rival Universal Orlando‘s Volcano Bay.
 From the attention to detail given to the theming to the mix of thrills and chills — Volcano Bay is a place to escape the chaos that surrounds it.
 The idea behind Volcano Bay is the story of the Waturi people — a fictional Polynesian-type culture that “Water is Life and Life is Joy.”